manyadavesar10/Bit-Bites/README.md

 - Related recipes are suggested automatically.
 - Clicking ❤️ Save stores the recipe in your browser’s local storage.
 - Saved recipes appear in the **Favourites** tab and can be unsaved with one click.
-- Mobile users see a compact layout with one recipe per row and a dropdown nav.
+- Mobile users see a compact layout.

 ---